EBIO6100Spring2020/Class-materials/00_timetable.md

 #### Week 4
 * **Reading:** [Harris et al. 2018.
 Forecasting biodiversity in breeding birds using best practices](https://peerj.com/articles/4278/)
-  * This example provides a good overview of issues and methods
+  * This example provides a good overview of issues and methods and provides a walk through of an overall worflow
 * **Prep:**
   * Continue hacking to wrangle and visualize data
   * Use GitHub `Issues` to organize and coordinate